brian1999lin/shopifyinventoryapp/README.md

-# Shopify Marketplace Back-End | Summer 2019 Developer Intern Challenge Question
+# Shopify Marketplace Back-End

-A sample Shopify marketplace back-end.
+A mock marketplace back-end meant to mimic that of a Shopify inventory microservice.
 Supports inventory manipulation.
-Created for the Shopify Summer 2019 Back-End Developer challenge.

 ## Introduction
 This back-end was created with Java Spring Boot, and features Swagger integration for easy visualization of endpoints as well as endpoint testing.
 For easy setup, an H2 in-memory database was used; in the real world, the database would be hosted on the cloud, but for the purposes of this challenge I chose an in-memory database.
 Test cases were created to test each endpoint using MockMVC.